-The Razorpay MCP Server provides seamless integration with Razorpay APIs through the Model Context Protocol (MCP), enabling advanced payment processing capabilities for developers and AI tools.
-It can be used for workflow automation and building AI-powered tools that interact with Razorpay's payment ecosystem.
+The Razorpay MCP Server provides seamless integration with Razorpay APIs through the Model Context Protocol (MCP), allowing developers to build AI-powered applications that can interact with Razorpay's payment ecosystem.

-You need Node.js installed on your system which includes npx
+You need Node.js installed on your system, which includes npm and npx:

 npx --version